IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 - See the [AlchemyAPI AlchemyVision](http://www.alchemyapi.com/products/alchemyvision) site for image analysis use cases.
 - Modify function **vse-converter-link-extraction-templates** (which is used by the **HTML to XML** converter to extract and enqueue links) to enqueue the URLs in `<img>` tags.
 Enqueue image URLs along with their "alt" text, caption, other surrounding text, etc., to provide more opportunity for query term matches.
-- Use additional command line options to the ImageMagick convert program to add a boarder to the indexed thumbnail, add a watermark to the indexed thumbnail, or other additional image processing.
+- Use additional command line options to the ImageMagickÂ® convert program to add a boarder to the indexed thumbnail, add a watermark to the indexed thumbnail, or other additional image processing.
 - Create a new converter that intercepts all image data and enqueues it to a *different collection*.
 This would allow you to create a separate image collection for any document collection.

 # Implementation Considerations